-Core theme Alternative Associated mitigations objective Collection impacts on air quality can be mitigated through low emission fuels.
+Core theme Alternative Associated mitigations SEA objective Collection impacts on air quality can be mitigated through low emission fuels.
 Furthermore, an efficient balance of collection frequencies and good operational logistics (e.g. route optimisation) will also lower vehicle emissions.
 3,6 Utilising renewable electricity at materials recycling facilities, maximising opportunities for renewable energy generation (e.g. PV arrays on MRF roof) and electric / low emission fuelled handling equipment / mobile plant will all lower emissions from recycling infrastructure operations.
 1, 3, 6, To focus communications and resource / waste services on preventing, reusing or recycling waste streams with the highest environmental benefits (or best environmental savings).
 Examples include food waste, metals, textiles and waste electrical equipment 1, 4, 5, 8, 13, 14 Low impact residual waste treatment There are several ways of reducing the carbon emissions from the Energy from Waste process: firstly, improving electrical or heat recovery from the facility; secondly removing fossil carbon derived products (e.g. plastics) from the feedstock; thirdly using non fossil fuels to start up fuel for the EfW plant; fourthly recycling an element of residual waste either pre or post combustion; fifthly, maximising opportunities for renewable energy generation (e.g. PV arrays on EfW roof), and; lastly capturing carbon (otherwise emitted from the stack) for long term storage or utilisation (CCUS).
 NLWA should explore the viability of each of these as regards the new Eco Park facility.
 1 Explore the use of low emission vehicles for transfer and transport of residual waste.
 6 Seek best practice in emissions control from the EfW.
 6 The new EfW facility has modern flue gas treatment systems and would be envisaged to improve the air quality relative to the existing plant.
 Conversely it has a larger maximum throughput than the current plant and therefore emissions need to be well managed to ensure a lower impact overall.
 1,3, 5,6,8 NLWA report that a lower (than maximum) tonnage can be processed in the new plant and therefore any reduction in overall residual waste (e.g. through reuse and recycling) would have beneficial environmental impacts.
-1,3, 5,6,8, Maximising High repair, The strategy should seek to maximise opportunities to undertake repair, reuse and waste prevention activities 1, 2, 4, 5, 6, for positive reuse & shops at RRCs, working with third sector on reuse of bulky waste, refill, reuse, zero waste shopping.
-7, 8, 10, 13, 14, 15
+1,3, 5,6,8, Maximising opportunities for positive High repair, reuse & The strategy should seek to maximise opportunities to undertake repair, reuse and waste prevention activities and to raise awareness to facilitate behaviour change.
+Specific examples include reuse drop off points and shops at RRCs, working with third sector on reuse of bulky waste, refill, reuse, zero waste shopping.
+1, 2, 4, 5, 6, 7, 8, 10, 13, 14, 15